Ravjot03/Visualizing-Time-Series-Data-in-Python/Chapter-1/README.md

     By adding markers at specific timestamps of our time series plot, we can highlight significant events.
     - **Vertical Markers :** `.axvline()` - This function adds the vertical lines across the axes of the plot.
     - **Horizontal Markers :** `.axhline()` - It is used to add a horizontal line across the axis.
+- ### Adding Shaded Regions
+    When plotting time series data in Python, it is also possible to highlight complete regions of the time series plot.